 What is the definition of 'encumbrance'?
-Old-fashioned Inconvenience Embarrassment Heavy Heavy
+Old-fashioned Inconvenience Embarrassment Heavy

 The first clause of the quotation: "Of course, a reply to such invitations should be sent without delay" adds what feature to the quotation?
-Makes the writer Makes the tone of the Makes the message sound judgemental.
+Makes the writer Makes the tone of the Makes the message sound judgemental. text more formal. sound obvious.